 The interview questions always reflect the criteria and applicants are strongly encouraged to prepare and practice for their interviews ahead of time.
 A number of universities have assisted students by running mock interviews, or may include an interview in their nomination process.

-Where applicants are similarly meritorious at both the application and interview stages, preference is given by the interview panels and the program delegate to students proposing longer periods of study and/or an internship/mentorship and/or longer periods of language training.
+Where applicants are similarly meritorious at both the application and interview stages, preference is given to applicants proposing longer periods of study and/or an internship/mentorship and/or longer periods of language training.
 This aligns with the NCP's objective to give scholars a long-term and comprehensive experience in the Indo-Pacific region.
 It follows that the longer an applicant's stay, and the more elements their program includes, the richer their experience is likely to be.
 Priority will also be given to applicants who can demonstrate a correlation across their proposed study, language and internship components.

 Some locations are more popular than others.
 While there are no caps on the number of scholarships awarded per host location, the Department of Foreign Affairs and Trade (DFAT) will seek to ensure a spread across host locations.
-In 2018, the locations for which the greatest numbers of applications were received were Hong Kong, Japan, Singapore, China and Indonesia.
+In the 2019 round, the locations for which the greatest numbers of applications were received were Japan, Singapore, Hong Kong, China and the Republic of Korea.